Playing with HexOS Part 1: losing my way, my mind and my pool

 no results

-… got no results.
+… and got no results.

-Asking questions
+Asking questions on the forum

-I found this post which says that new users can’t administer the server at all, they will only have access to what they’re given access to.
+I found this post which says that additional users can’t administer the server at all, they will only have access to what they’re given access to.
 I am thinking that this is going to be a bit of a faff giving myself access to everything manually.
 Still, for clarity I ask:

 “I would like to check that it’s not necessary to add more users.
 Should I be adding a user for myself for day to day access to the NAS when I’m not doing admin stuff?
 Or is it safe/standard to just use this admin account as how I access the NAS all the time.
 I don’t have anyone else that needs access right now.